History of Roman and Byzantine domes: Second century

 During the reign of Emperor Trajan, domes and semi-domes over exedras were standard elements of Roman architecture, possibly due to the efforts of Trajan's architect, Apollodorus of Damascus, who was famed for his engineering ability.
 Two rotundas 20 m in diameter were finished in 109 AD as part of the Baths of Trajan, built over the Domus Aurea, and exedras 13 and 18 m wide were built as part of the markets north-east of his forum.
 The architecture of Trajan's successor, Hadrian, continued this style.
 Three 100 ft wide exedras at Trajan's Baths have patterns of coffering that, as in the later Pantheon, align with lower niches only on the axes and diagonals and, also as in the Pantheon, that alignment is sometimes with the ribs between the coffers, rather than with the coffers themselves.

+The Pantheon in Rome, completed by Emperor Hadrian as part of the Baths of Agrippa, has the most famous, best preserved, and largest Roman dome.
+Its diameter was more than twice as wide as any known earlier dome.
+The dome of the Pantheon is unreinforced concrete spanning 43.4 m and resting on a circular wall, or rotunda, 6 m thick.
+This rotunda, made of brick-faced concrete, contains a large number of relieving arches and voids.
+Seven interior niches and the entrance way divide the wall structurally into eight virtually independent piers.
+These openings and additional voids account for a quarter of the rotunda wall's volume.
+The only opening in the dome is the brick-lined oculus at the top, 9 m in diameter, that provides light and ventilation for the interior.
+The shallow coffering in the dome accounts for a less than five percent reduction in the dome's mass, and is mostly decorative.
+The aggregate material hand-placed in the concrete is heaviest at the base of the dome and changes to lighter materials as the height increases, dramatically reducing the stresses in the finished structure.